Azerbaijani president offers condolences to Turkish counterpart | News.az

 Azerbaijani president offers condolences to Turkish counterpart

-President of Azerbaijan Ilham Aliyev has sent a letter of condolences to President of Turkey Recep Tayyip Erdogan.
+Azerbaijani President Ilham Aliyev has sent a letter of condolence to his Turkish counterpart Recep Tayyip Erdogan.

-"We were shocked by the news of the brutal killing of 13 innocent Turkish civilians as a result of a treacherous terrorist act," President Aliyev said in his message.
-"We are extremely outraged by this horrific act of terrorism against civilians and strongly condemn all manifestations of terrorism."
+"I was deeply saddened to hear the news that the Turkish soldiers were martyred," the head of state said in his letter.

-"On the occasion of this tragedy, on my own behalf and on behalf of the people of Azerbaijan, I extend my deepest condolences to you, the families and the loved ones of those who were killed and the brotherly people of Turkey," President Aliyev added.
+"On the occasion of this incident, on my own behalf and on behalf of the people of Azerbaijan, I extend my deep condolences to you, the families and the loved ones of those who were killed and the brotherly people of Turkey."
+President Aliyev added.